atosti/java-testing/README.md

 # Java Unit Testing
 This is a short repository which outlines basic guidelines for unit testing in Java.
 Additionally, it includes example files.

+## Environment setup
+1. Add the JUnit library to your project in order for the JUnit imports to be found by your IDE.
+    * In Eclipse: `Project > Properties > Java Build Path > Add Library > JUnit > Select JUnit 4 > Finish > Ok`
+2. Install the Mockito dependencies, so its imports can be found.
+    * Follow this [guide](http://www.vogella.com/tutorials/Mockito/article.html#mockito_installation) for more information.

 ## Testing Guidelines
 File structure
 * Create a separate source folder for all your tests which mirrors your project’s structure.